-5. Add Blackberries to Chia Pudding.
+5. Add Them to Chia Pudding.
 Chia seed pudding is a cold, creamy dessert made when sweetened liquid is thickened with chia seeds until a pudding-like texture is achieved.
 It’s easy—just a few ingredients does the trick.
-Try my Super Berry Soy Chia Pudding recipe and top it with fresh blackberries and you would not be sorry!
+Try my Super Berry Soy Chia Pudding recipe and top it with fresh berries and you would not be sorry!

 For more inspiration on using plant-powered produce, check out the following: